 The European Commission last year adopted a guidance document on access to justice in environmental matters, which stipulates how individuals and associations can challenge public authorities’ decisions, acts and omissions related to EU environmental legislation before local courts.
 To what extent are environmental groups and citizens taking advantage of this possibility?

 – We don’t have statistics, but the case-law of the Court itself shows that individuals and NGOs have been taking matters to national courts to ensure respect for the EU’s rules on quality of air, water and nature.
 By bringing together all these court decisions on access to justice in one guidance document, we are not only helping citizens and NGOs, but also national authorities and courts to deliver on the benefits of EU environmental rules.

 Noise pollution is the second biggest environmental health threat in Europe, according to the World Health Organisation.
 Given that noise reduction measures are cost-effective, why are EU states slow to implement them?

-– EU rules require Member States to map noise and draw up action plans to mitigate its negative effects.
+– EU rules require the Member States to map noise and draw up action plans to mitigate its negative effects.
 Local authorities often need greater capacity when it comes to planning these health and wellbeing objectives.
 This is particularly true in cities, as noise is predominantly an urban issue.
 But there is help on the way here.
 The EU’s Urban Agenda, for example, provides modern tools that will help to cut excessive noise.

 Some of the newer EU members states joined the Union without having satisfied environmental criteria.
 One example is Croatia, which is struggling – among other things – with waste management.
 What will the repercussions be for EU membership candidate countries?

 – There are no shortcuts to EU membership.
 Candidate countries must be able to take on and effectively implement all EU legislation, including in the area of the environment.
-Accession is, and will remain, a merit-based process that’s dependent on objective progress achieved by each candidate country.
+Accession is and will remain, a merit-based process that’s dependent on objective progress achieved by each candidate country.